pragtical/pragtical.github.io/docs/user-guide/lsp.md

 ---
 sidebar_position: 7
-description: Configuring Language Servers for Intellisense in Pragtical
+description: Configuring Language Servers for Intellisense in Pragtical.
 ---

 import Tabs from '@theme/Tabs';